OpenframeProject/Openframe-Docs/README.md

 `npm run deploy`

 The update will be pushed into `gh-pages` branch.
+This is also going to create a commit.
 The changes are then available at https://docs.openframe.io/.